-The 2026 World Cup will be the biggest edition in the tournament’s history, with 48 nations heading to Mexico, Canada and the United States to battle for football’s most coveted prize.
+The 2026 World Cup is the biggest edition in the tournament’s history, as 48 nations headed to Mexico, Canada and the United States to battle for football’s most coveted prize.

 Brazil, the most successful team in World Cup history with five titles to their name, are housed in Group C alongside Morocco, Scotland and Haiti.